Theories of Consciousness (tcc)

 The constraint-based assessment: Illusionism does not identify a structural constraint on consciousness.
 It denies that the central constraint exists.
 Where every other theory examined in this essay takes the existence of phenomenal experience as a datum to be explained, illusionism treats it as a systematic error to be diagnosed.

-Illusionism’s response is that the resistance to elimination is itself part of the illusion — the brain’s self-model is designed to represent its own states as having irreducible qualitative character, so of course introspection reports irreducibility.
+Illusionism’s response is sophisticated: the resistance to elimination is itself part of the illusion — the brain’s self-model is designed to represent its own states as having irreducible qualitative character, so of course introspection reports irreducibility.
 The appearance of phenomenal consciousness is explained; the reality of it is denied.

-This does not settle which position is correct.
-It locates where the genuine disagreement lies.
-Illusionism and idealism share nothing at the level of the explanandum.
-The question between them is prior to all the mechanistic questions that occupy the other theories: Is there something it is like to be conscious, or not?
+This essay does not adjudicate that disagreement.
+It locates it.
+Illusionism and consciousness-first frameworks (idealism, panpsychism, Russellian monism) share nothing at the level of the explanandum.
+The disagreement between them is prior to all the mechanistic questions the other theories engage.

 Attention Schema Theory (AST)